Business Journalism Curriculum

 Fall, Winter

-Prerequisite: Journalism 351 or 362.
+Prerequisite: JOUR 258 and either JOUR 351 or JOUR 362.
 The principles and techniques of developing and creating enterprising, heavily researched journalistic work for the mass media.
-Students produce in-depth work for newspapers, magazines, radio, television and the World Wide Web.
+Students produce in-depth work that they showcase on a website.
 Extensive group work is required.
-Locy
+Staff.

 Spring